-Novell® AppArmor provides immunization technologies that protect applications from the inherent vulnerabilities they possess.
-After installing Novell AppArmor, setting up Novell AppArmor profiles, and rebooting the computer, your system becomes immunized because it begins to enforce the Novell AppArmor security policies.
+Novell® AppArmor provides immunization technologies that protect SUSE Linux applications from the inherent vulnerabilities they possess.
+After installing Novell AppArmor, setting up Novell AppArmor profiles and rebooting the computer, your system becomes immunized because it begins to enforce the Novell AppArmor security policies.
 Protecting programs with Novell AppArmor is referred to as immunizing.

 Novell AppArmor sets up a collection of default application profiles to protect standard Linux services.
 To protect other applications, use the Novell AppArmor tools to create profiles for the applications that you want protected.
-This chapter introduces the philosophy of immunizing programs.
-Proceed to Section 2.0, Profile Components and Syntax, Section 3.0, Building and Managing Profiles with YaST, or Section 4.0, Building Profiles from the Command Line if you are ready to build and manage Novell AppArmor profiles.
+This chapter introduces you to the philosophy of immunizing programs.
+Proceed to Section 3.0, Building Novell AppArmor Profiles if you are ready to build and manage Novell AppArmor profiles.

-Novell AppArmor is a host intrusion prevention or mandatory access control scheme.
+Novell AppArmor is host intrusion prevention, or a mandatory access control scheme, that is optimized for servers.
 Previously, access control schemes were centered around users because they were built for large timeshare systems.
-Alternatively, modern network servers largely do not permit users to log in, but instead provide a variety of network services for users, such as Web, mail, file, and print servers.
+Alternatively, modern network servers largely do not permit users to log in, but instead provide a variety of network services for users, such as Web, mail, file, and print.
 Novell AppArmor controls the access given to network services and other programs to prevent weaknesses from being exploited.